+- 10 mL graduated cylinder

+- 250 mL volumetric flask

+- 125 mL Erlenmeyer flask

+- glass funnel

+- Hot Plate

-- 10 mL graduated cylinder - 250 mL volumetric flask - 125 mL Erlenmeyer flask - glass funnel - Hot plate - 1.
-Record the mass of one commercial aspirin tablet. - 2.
-Add the tablet to a 125 mL Erlenmeyer flask.
-So that the tablet dissolves and the reaction of ASA occurs in a timely manner, it is advised that you crush the tablet before adding it to the flask. - 3.
-Measure 10 mL of 1 M NaOH solution using a clean, dry graduated cylinder.
-Add this to the Erlenmeyer flask from Step 2. - 4.
-Heat the mixture to boiling on a hot plate to hydrolyze the ASA.
+- 1. Record the mass of one commercial aspirin tablet.

+- 2. Add the tablet to a 125 mL Erlenmeyer flask.
+So that the tablet dissolves and the reaction of ASA occurs in a timely manner, it is advised that you crush the tablet before adding it to the flask.

+- 3. Measure 10 mL of 1M NaOH solution using a clean, dry graduated cylinder.
+Add this to the Erlenmeyer flask from Step 2.

+- 4. Heat the mixture to boiling on a hot plate to hydrolyze the ASA.
 This step must be done carefully to avoid splatters!
 Periodically rinse the inside walls of the flask with small amounts of deionized water to ensure all of the ASA has been reacted.
-The addition of deionized water will also ensure that the water in the boiling flask does not evaporate.
+The addition of deionized water will also ensure that the water in the boiling flask does not evaporate away.
 Note that this step will form the salicylate dianion shown as the product of Reaction 1.

 It should be noted that cloudiness caused by starch fillers should disappear when the solution is acidified.
-Some buffering agents may also remain undissolved and should be allowed to settle before using the solution. - 5.
-Transfer the resulting solution to a 250 mL volumetric flask using a glass funnel.
-Use deionized water to thoroughly rinse the flask and funnel so that the salicylate is quantitatively added to the volumetric flask. - 6.
+Some buffering agents may also remain undissolved and should be allowed to settle before using the solution.

+- 5. Transfer the resulting solution to a 250 mL volumetric flask using a glass funnel.
+Use deionized water to thouroughly rinse the flask and funnel so that the salicylate is quantitatively added to the volumetric flask. - 6.
 Add deionized water to the flask to the bottom of the neck of the volumetric.
-Stopper the flask tightly and, while holding the stopper in the palm of your hand, invert the flask, swirl, and bring the flask right side up, repeating 10 times to ensure complete mixing.
+Stopper the flask and, while holding the stopper with your forefinger to prevent spilling the solution, invert the flask 10 times to ensure complete mixing.
 After all air bubbles rise to the surface, add water to the mark on the neck of the flask.
-Again stopper the flask and repeat the invert/swirl procedure 10 times to mix the solution. - 7.
-Repeat steps 1-6 of this section for each commercial tablet you are to analyze. - 8.
+Again stopper the flask and invert 10 times to mix the solution. - 7.
+Repeat steps 1-6 of this section for each commercial tablet you are to analyze.